Turkey national badminton team

 The Turkey national badminton team (Türkiye milli badminton takımı) represents Turkey in international badminton team competitions.
 It is controlled by the Turkish Badminton Federation (Turkish: Türkiye Badminton Federasyonu), the national organization for badminton in Turkey.
 The Turkey national team have never competed in the Thomas Cup and the Uber Cup.

 Turkey have competed multiple times at the Sudirman Cup.
 The Turkey women's team had entered three consecutive quarterfinals at the European Women's Team Badminton Championships from 2016 to 2020.

 In individual events, Turkey has won three bronze medals at the European Badminton Championships, most of them won by Neslihan Yiğit and Özge Bayrak.
-Neslihan and Özge also won Turkey's first badminton medal in the European Games.
+Yiğit and Bayrak also won Turkey's first ever badminton medal in the European Games.